agathoklisx/libved/README.md

    - it is written and tested under a Linux environment, but also the code makes a lot of assumptions, as expects a POSIX environment.

+   - the code requires at least 6 screen lines and it will result on segmentation fault on less (though i could catch the condition on startup or on sigwinch (but the constant environment is full screen terminals here, so this isn't an issue, that bothers me enough to write the code))

-   - bugs that could result in data loss, so it's not smart, to use it with sensitive documents, but is a quite functional editor that runs really low in resources.
+   - bugs that could result in data loss, so it's not smart, to use it with sensitive documents, but is a quite functional editor that runs really low in resources in full speed

+   - the code should be compact and for that reason sometimes it does more than it was destined to do, as such the only you can do is to pray to got the whole things right

    It is published of course for recording reasons and a personal one.